jpellman/wiki.libjpel.so/BOINCAMI.md

 Install A Lightweight GUI and Remote Desktop Server
 ---------------------------------------------------

 There are some operations for BOINC that you can accomplish from the command line (boinccmd).
-Other operations (such as adding new projects) are not possible or are difficult.
+Other operations (such as changing resources allocated to BOINC) are not possible or are difficult.
 A lot of BOINC's design seems to be centered upon the user interacting with the client via the graphical BOINC manager.

 To get around this, install a lightweight GUI like lxde and a remote desktop server like x2go.